juanroldan1989/ghost-cloudformation/README.md

 These cloudformation templates enable you to deploy a highly availbile ghost blog with RDS and utilizing S3 as the backend static content store.

+PS: ALL Stacks are deployed OK but ghost blog does not work (503 Service Temporarily Unavailable) error

 ## Deployment instructions

 * Code is written in AWS cloudformation templates with yaml formatting